 One source indicates that during the Civil War, while assigned to General Logan’s staff, Courtright took a bullet intended for Logan.
-Logan supposedly admired Courtright for his selfless act and his manly conduct, although such a proposition assumes that Courtright intentionally took the bullet.
-In any case, after the war Logan enlisted Courtright as a hired gun in New Mexico.
+Logan supposedly admired Courtright for his selfless act and manly conduct, although such a proposition assumes that Courtright intentionally took the bullet.
+In any case, after the war, Logan enlisted Courtright as a hired gun in New Mexico.

-Still, scripture tells us “… for all who draw the sword will die by the sword.”
+Still, scripture tells us, “… for all who draw the sword will die by the sword.”
 That is exactly what happened to Big Jim Courtright.

-In 1873 living outside of Fort Worth, Texas, the Courtright’s tried their hand at farming, but the farm failed and the family moved to town where Jim worked as a jailer.
+In 1873 living outside of Fort Worth, Texas, the Courtright’s tried their hand at farming, but the farm failed, and the family moved to a town where Jim worked as a jailer.
 In 1876, the citizens of Fort Worth elected Courtright as city marshal, although by the closest of margins: three votes.
-Since its incorporation as a city in 1873, Fort Worth managed to attract unsavory elements of society —the kind of men who preferred to gamble, drink, bully others with fists or guns, and chase loose women.
+Since its incorporation as a city in 1873, Fort Worth managed to attract unsavory society elements —the kind of men who preferred to gamble, drink, bully others with fists or guns, and chase loose women.
 One sobriquet for Fort Worth was “Hell’s Half-Acre.”
 With crime increasing, the citizens of Fort Worth needed a marshal who would protect them —but gambling and other vices brought money to the city.

 Courtright had to learn how to balance the enforcement of city ordinances with keeping the peace.
-What the city’s merchants wanted most was the income that vice brought in and this put Jim Courtright into the cross-hairs of the city council, who made it clear: stop the flow of blood, but not the liquor.
-Courtright failed to do this, of course, so a candidate for city marshal named S. M. Farmer handily defeated Courtright in the election of 1879.
+What the city’s merchants wanted most was the income that vice brought in, and this put Jim Courtright into the cross-hairs of the city council, who made it clear: stop the flow of blood, but not the liquor.
+Of course, Courtright failed to do this, so a candidate for city marshal named S. M. Farmer handily defeated Courtright in the election of 1879.

 In 1880, former Civil War General John A. Logan, a serving United States Senator from Illinois, became interested in developing a cattle interest in New Mexico.
 He hired Captain John P. Casey, W. C. Moore, and Henry M. Atkison to purchase this land.

-Two men stood in their way: Mr. Alexis Grossetete and Mr. Robert Elsinger who were ranching at Gallo Springs.
+Two men stood in their way: Mr. Alexis Grossetete and Mr. Robert Elsinger, who were ranching at Gallo Springs.
 According to an article published in the New York Times, October 22, 1884 [Extract]:

 Among the guns brought in to assist Casey and Moore was Jim Courtright, former subordinate to General John A. Logan and a trusted lackey.
 (See also: New York Times, October 21, 1884).
 The men Jim Courtright and Jim McIntire murdered in New Mexico were not Mexican squatters; they were two ranchers with a legitimate claim to land at Gallo Springs, New Mexico: Robert Elsinger, and Alexis Grossetete.
 Ranchers all across the territory were almost immediately outraged over these murders.
 Courtright quickly returned to Fort Worth after authorities in New Mexico charged him with murder.

 Soon after, Texas Rangers and New Mexico territorial officials arrived at Fort Worth and announced their intention to arrest Jim Courtright.
-Fort Worth citizens numbering some 2,000 armed and refused to allow the Rangers to take Courtright into custody, but eventually Courtright agreed to cooperate and he stood trial in 1884.
+Fort Worth citizens numbering some 2,000 armed and refused to allow the Rangers to take Courtright into custody, but eventually, Courtright agreed to cooperate, and he stood trial in 1884.
 The fix was in, apparently: a jury acquitted Courtright of these two murders.

-“Early in the evening I was getting my shoes blackened at the White Elephant, when a friend of mine asked me if there was any trouble between Courtright and myself, and I told him there was nothing.
+“Early in the evening, I was getting my shoes blackened at the White Elephant when a friend of mine asked me if there was any trouble between Courtright and myself, and I told him there was nothing.
 A few minutes later, I was at the bar with a couple of friends when someone called me.
 I went out into the vestibule and saw Jim Courtright and Jake Johnson.
-Jake and I had talked for a little while that evening on a subject in which Jim’s name was mentioned, but no idea of a difficulty was entertained.
+Jake and I had talked for a little while that evening on a subject in which Jim’s name was mentioned, but no idea of difficulty was entertained.
 I walked out with them upon the sidewalk, and we had some quiet talk on private affairs.
 I reminded him of some past transactions, not in an abusive or reproachful manner, to which he assented, but not in a very cordial way.
-I was standing with my thumbs in the armholes of vest and had dropped them in front of me to adjust my clothing, when he remarked ‘Well, you needn’t reach for your gun,’ and immediately put his hand in his hip pocket and pulled his.
+I was standing with my thumbs in the armholes of a vest and had dropped them in front of me to adjust my clothing when he remarked, ‘Well, you needn’t reach for your gun,’ and immediately put his hand in his hip pocket and pulled his.
 When I saw him do that, I pulled my pistol and began shooting, for I knew that his action meant death.
 He must have misconstrued my intention in dropping my hands before me.
 I was merely adjusting my clothing, and never carry a pistol in that part of my dress.”[

 - Oliver Knight, Fort Worth: Outpost on the Trinity, 1953